agenium-scale/nsimd/README.md

 - Provide cross-lane data transfer.
 - Provide a way to abstract shared memory.

+Our approach can be roughly compared to ISPC (<https://ispc.github.io/>) but from a library point of view.

 ## Wrapping intrinsics in NSIMD core

 NSIMD was designed following as closely as possible the following guidelines: